This Is How a Janitor, a Teacher, or a Librarian Can Become a Millionaire

 • or marry into wealth.

-Many people don’t believe they’ll ever be millionaires, so how could a librarian, a janitor, or a teacher do it?
 Nobody thought Genevieve Via Cava, a teacher from New Jersey, was serious.
-When Ms. Via Cava told her school’s superintendent that she wanted to make a million-dollar donation, he laughed.
-He wasn’t smiling when a million dollars arrived from Genevieve’s estate to fund special needs students’ education after high school.
+When Ms. Via Cava told her school’s overseer that she wanted to donate a million dollars, he laughed.
+He wasn’t smiling when a million dollars came from Genevieve’s estate.
+The money was meant to support education for students with special needs after high school.

-People were equally as stunned when Ronald Read provided $8 million to a local library and hospital.
-No one could fathom that the local gas station employee and manager had that kind of money.
+People were equally stunned when Ronald Read provided $8 million to a local library and hospital.
+No one could fathom that the local gas station employee and manager had that money.

 Four Simple Rules to Become a Millionaire

-1. Fight the Urge to Compete with the Joneses (Silent millionaires)
+Rule 1.
+Silent Millionaires: Fight the Urge to Compete with the Joneses

-Many experts recommend saving between 10% and 20% of our income, but quiet millionaires aim to save a lot more.
+Many experts recommend saving between 10% and 20% of our income, but quiet millionaires aim to save much more.

 Remember Ronald Read, the gas station attendant from above?
 His friends said if Read earned $50, he would save $40.